Table of Contents

 1) Systematic communication: Formal communication relies on following the organization’s structure and chain of command to convey information.
 This helps in a seamless flow of information from one level to another.
 The levels of communication are:

-2) Better coordination and control: Having formal communication channels in a company ensures effective control over business operations.
+2) Better coordination and control: Another benefit of having formal communication channels in a company is that it ensures effective control over business operations.
 Information is relayed using the guidelines set by the organization.
 The roles of various company members are clearly defined and the chain of information flow is set to avoid any confusion.

 Realted Reading:

-4) Better discipline among employees: Having a formal channel of communication in a company boosts discipline as it eliminates conveying of unnecessary information.
+4) Better discipline among employees: Formal business communication boosts discipline in a company as it eliminates conveying of unnecessary information.
 Reports are overlooked by managers to ensure only relevant data is passed between different levels of the organizational structure.

 6) Stability to the company: A key objective of formal communication is to help a company in maintaining a stable position.
 It eliminates chaos as the chain of command is clearly defined.
 All activities are documented and reported to the concerned authority.
 This gives the company a solid organizational structure.